-- Collate and develop research which emphasises the key importance of education as a driver of fertility reduction and the necessity of placing this at the centre of fertility reduction programmes,
+- Collates and develops research which emphasises the key importance of education as a driver of fertility reduction and the necessity of placing this at the centre of fertility reduction programmes.

-- Collate and develop research which emphasises the growing importance of environmental change as a factor in household reproductive decision making, and the increasing necessity of introducing this component into fertility reduction programmes
+- Collates and develops research which emphasises the growing importance of environmental change as a factor in household reproductive decision making, and the increasing necessity of introducing this component into fertility reduction programmes.

-- At the research level the programme will provide clear high quality evidence of the need to combine family planning with education, and will start to build the evidence base for the role of the environment.
+- At the research level the programme provides clear high quality evidence of the need to combine family planning with education, and builds the evidence base for the role of the environment.

-- At the global and regional level the programme will recruit prominent spokespersons to advocate global support and further funding
+- At the global and regional level the programme recruits prominent spokespersons to advocate global support and further funding.

-- At the national level the programme will identify key country networks, bodies and champions who will aim for political commitment
+- At the national level the programme identifies key country networks, bodies and champions who are aiming for political commitment.

-- At the community and institutional level the programme will recruit local support and address local barriers to implementation.
+- At the community and institutional level the programme recruits local support and addresses local barriers to implementation.